nukedbit/blazor-wasm-servicestack/README.md

 [![](blazor-wasm-servicestack.png)](https://github.com/nukedbit/blazor-wasm-servicestack)

-# Blazor WASM & ServiceStack for .NET 5
+# Blazor WASM & ServiceStack for .NET 5.0 RTM

-This template integrate ServiceStack with Blazor on .NET 5 RC1 and ServiceStack 5.9.3 (currently on preview).
+This template integrate ServiceStack with Blazor on .NET 5 RTM and ServiceStack 5.10.1.
 The blazor wasm app is served through the main ServiceStack web host so you can deploy a single package with both api and client ux.

 ## Quick Start